Does Sculptra Cause Cancer? What the Experts Say

 When it comes to the science, the message is consistent: there is no scientific evidence linking dermal fillers to cancer.
 Numerous studies have explored this topic, and the consensus in the medical community is that fillers are not a cause of cancer.
 The reason is rooted in how they work and what they’re made of.
 Most modern fillers, especially those made with hyaluronic acid, use substances that are biocompatible with the body.
 They don’t contain cancer-causing ingredients, they don’t alter your DNA, and they don’t trigger the kind of abnormal cell growth associated with cancer.
 They simply add volume where they are placed.

-The FDA’s Stance on Filler Safety
+The FDA’s Official Position on Filler Safety

 It also helps to know that dermal fillers aren’t just sold over the counter; they are regulated.
 The U.S. Food and Drug Administration (FDA) classifies dermal fillers as medical devices and puts them through a rigorous approval process.
 As part of its oversight, the FDA provides guidance on dermal fillers and monitors their safety long after they hit the market.
 Major health organizations, including the FDA, have not found any connection between approved dermal fillers and an increased risk of cancer.
 This regulatory oversight provides an essential layer of safety and reassurance for anyone considering treatment.

-Are Dermal Fillers Considered Safe by Health Experts?
+Are Dermal Fillers Generally Considered Safe?

 When you’re thinking about a treatment like dermal fillers, it’s completely normal to have questions about safety.
 The best way to get clear answers is to look at what the experts in the field are saying and what the scientific evidence shows.
 Fortunately, when it comes to the safety of dermal fillers, the consensus among medical professionals and health organizations is quite clear.
 They have extensively reviewed these treatments, providing a solid foundation of information for anyone considering them.
 Let’s break down what the experts and long-term studies have to say.